arawa/divims/README.md

 # DiViM-S

-Opensource orchestrator for [BigBlueButton](https://docs.bigbluebutton.org/) and [Scalelite](https://github.com/blindsidenetworks/scalelite)
+DiViM-S (or divims) is an opensource orchestrator for [BigBlueButton](https://docs.bigbluebutton.org/) and [Scalelite](https://github.com/blindsidenetworks/scalelite)

-Allows scaling your BBB infrastructure according to the observed load or a forecasted schedule and simultaneously reducing your hosting costs.
+It allows scaling your BBB infrastructure according to the observed load or a forecasted schedule and simultaneously reducing your hosting costs.

 Currently compatible with [Scaleway](https://www.scaleway.com) hosting.